Six Components Reading Approach:

 SCRA is based on 5 years of implementation in NM, reading research, and effective strategies identified by the What Works Clearinghouse.
 SCRA is a powerful approach to significantly improving students’ reading achievement–and for improving teachers’ classroom instruction.

-- Tutoring time: 2 hours of reading tutoring per week (generally in 2 1-hour sessions)
+- 2 hours of SCRA reading instruction per week (generally in 2 1-hour sessions), by class, small-group, or intervention group

-- Tutoring groups: 3 to 4 students per group for maximum effectiveness
+- Group size: 3 to 4 students per group for maximum effectiveness

 - Content: Every reading component every week—even for older students